NextronSystems/thor-plugin/README.md

 ### Examples

-See the `examples/` folder for several examples and ideas on how to write THOR plugins.
+See `github.com/thor-plugin/` for existing plugins, including several examples.
+There is also a [plugin template](github.com/thor-plugin/template) available that can be used as a starting point for new plugins.